Mwajiduddin/osticket-prereqs/README.md

 <h3>Step 4: Enabling extentions on osTicket, disabling Inheritance and enabling Permissions</h3>

-Go back to IIS, select "PHP Manager" in the osTicket folder, click on "Enable or disable an extention" at the bottom, then enable "php_imap.dll", "php_intl.dll", "php_opcache.dll" by selecting the file and click on "Enable" at the top right corner and now refresh the osTicket website in your browser.
+Go back to IIS, select "PHP Manager" in the osTicket folder, click on "Enable or disable an extention" at the bottom, then enable "php_imap.dll", "php_intl.dll", "php_opcache.dll" by selecting the file, clicking on "Enable" at the top right corner and now refresh the osTicket website in your browser.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/e19.png" />